bloodymage/ansible-collection-autonomy/README.md

 Each role is built with the idea of do one thing, and do it well.
 So there will be many more roles than other projects might have.
 The advantage is that you don't have to run every role every time.
 Each role can be selected individually by using '--tag' with the role's name, for example '--tag dovecot' will run the dovecot role.
 If you wish to run all roles related to email servers, you would run the playbook 'mailservers.yml'

 ### Similar Projects

+Each of these projects are excellent projects, they didn't quite meet my needs.

+1. Again, I wanted to actually learn how to use ansible.
+2. I am in a mixed linux/windows environment.
+So, I wanted a Samba AD Domain, which none provide.
+3. I wanted smart card support, which none provided.

 #### Ansible Based
 ##### [Debops](https://docs.debops.org/en/master/) ([DebOps Github Repo](https://github.com/debops/debops))